ithinkihaveacat/dotfiles/etc/android-studio/README.md

 (Requires IBM Plex Sans font.)

-# Import Color Scheme Only
+# Import Color Scheme

-(Color Scheme should be included in "all" settings.)
+(Does not require a plugin, but only changes the colours of the "source code" area.)

 Preferences | Editor | Color Scheme | Cog | Import Scheme... | [Choose *.icls]